Communion

 On the porch in blueblack suit a grackle walks

-By waterbowl, his dullbrown spouse cackles, talks
+By water bowl, his dull brown spouse cackles, stalks

 In the shadows of the leaves stands birdbath waterbowl